Shopping and street art

 There‘s plenty to see and do in this thumping town; a thriving music scene, exciting exhibitions, fun festivals and other curious events.

 Get your camera ready!
-Right on Bristol‘s doorstep lies the scenic countryside, with beautiful landscapes, spectacular coastlines and rolling hills.
-The charming UNESCO World Heritage City of Bath is just 12 miles east of Bristol and wonderful Wales just around the corner, and both make for excellent day trips.
+Right on Bristol‘s doorstep lies the scenic countryside, with beautiful landscapes, spectacular coastlines, and rolling hills.
+The charming UNESCO World Heritage City of Bath is just 12 miles east of Bristol and wonderful Wales just around the corner, and both make excellent day trips.